 The Theology and Religion Faculty Office is based on the second floor of the Gibson Building, Radcliffe Observatory Quarter, Woodstock Road, OX2 6GG.
 The Faculty Office hours are from 9am to 5pm Monday to Thursday and 9am to 4pm on Friday.
-Opening hours may be subject to change during the period of the pandemic.

 The Faculty of Theology and Religion has a dedicated study space for graduate students.
 The Graduate Workspace has 11 carrels, five of which are allocated to specific students for a period of up to a year at a time.
 Dedicated carrels are allocated on the basis of need using criteria set out by the Graduate Joint Consultative Committee.
 The remaining carrels are available as hot desks.
 Locker space is also available.
 An invitation for applications for a reservable student carrel and application form is circulated by email each year in early Michaelmas term.
-Please note that access to the workspace, and the availability of carrels, may be more restricted during the Covid-19 pandemic.

-Please contact the Head of Administration and Finance at haf@theology.ox.ac.uk with any queries regarding building access.
+Please contact the Head of Administration and Finance at hat@theology.ox.ac.uk with any queries regarding building access.